Certifying solutions to square systems of polynomial-exponential equations: Introduction

 In the rest of this section, we introduce the needed concepts from $\alpha$-theory.
 Section~\ref{Sec:CertifySolns} formulates the bounds for the higher order derivatives of polynomial-exponential systems and presents a certification algorithm for polynomial-exponential systems.
 In Section~\ref{Sec:ApproxSolns}, we discuss methods for generating numerical approximations to solutions of polynomial-exponential systems.
-Section~\ref{Sec:Implement} describes the implementation of the certification algorithm in \alphaCertS with Section~\ref{Sec:Examples} demonstrating the algorithms on a collection of examples.
+Section~\ref{Sec:Examples} describes the implementation of the certification algorithm in \alphaCertS as well as demonstrating the algorithms on a collection of examples.
+Appendix~\ref{Sec:Appendix} demonstrates the input, command-line execution, and output of \alphaCertS for a polynomial-exponential system from Section~\ref{Sec:RRdyad}.
+Files for all of the examples are available at \url{www.nd.edu/~jhauenst/PolyExp}.